sajjadGG/book-python/intermediate/logging/logging.rst

 ...     logger.debug('Message with %s, %s', expensive_func1(),
 ...                                         expensive_func2())

-so that if the logger’s threshold is set above DEBUG, the calls to ``expensive_func1()`` and ``expensive_func2()`` are never made.
+so that if the logger's threshold is set above DEBUG, the calls to ``expensive_func1()`` and ``expensive_func2()`` are never made.